MicrosoftDocs/cpp-docs/docs/mfc/reference/cbutton-class.md

 |[in] *chGlyph*|A character that specifies the glyph to use as the split button drop-down arrow.|

 ### Return Value
- `true` if this method is successful; otherwise, `false`.
+ TRUE if this method is successful; otherwise, FALSE.

 ### Remarks
- Use this method only with controls that have the button style `BS_SPLITBUTTON` or `BS_DEFSPLITBUTTON`.
+ Use this method only with controls that have the button style BS_SPLITBUTTON or BS_DEFSPLITBUTTON.

  A glyph is the physical representation of a character in a particular font.
 The *chGlyph* parameter is not used as the glyph, but is instead used to select a glyph from a set of system-defined glyphs.
 The default drop-down arrow glyph is specified by a character '6', and resembles the Unicode character BLACK DOWN-POINTING TRIANGLE (U+25BC).

- This method initializes the `mask` member of a [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure with the `BCSIF_GLYPH` flag and the `himlGlyph` member with the `chGlyph` parameter, and then sends that structure in the [BCM_GETSPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775969) message that is described in the Windows SDK.
+ This method initializes the `mask` member of a [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure with the BCSIF_GLYPH flag and the `himlGlyph` member with the *chGlyph* parameter, and then sends that structure in the [BCM_GETSPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775969) message that is described in the Windows SDK.

 ##  <a name="setsplitimagelist"></a>  CButton::SetSplitImageList
  Associates an [image list](../../mfc/reference/cimagelist-class.md) with the current split button control.